 Linear lerping with the Vector3 lerp method

-This lerp method can just be called of of an instance of Vector3, and when doing so the point I want to lerp to can be passed as the first argument, and an alpha value can then also be passed as a second argument.
+This lerp method can just be called off of an instance of Vector3, and when doing so the point I want to lerp to can be passed as the first argument, and an alpha value can then also be passed as a second argument.
 This alpha value is just simply a value between 0 and 1 that is a magnitude between these two points that the vector should be changed.
-Often I will not want to just use the lerp method alone though, often I used it in combination with other vector3 class methods such as the clone, copy, and set methods.
+Often I will not want to just use the lerp method alone though, often I use it in combination with other vector3 class methods such as the clone, copy, and set methods.
+There is also a thing or two to say about how to go about coming up with alpha values, and other alternatives for moving a point in space from one point to another.

 The Lerp Vector3 class method and what to know first

 This is a post that centers around just a single method of the Vector3 class in the javaScript library known as threejs.
-There is a lot of other ground to cover that I am not going to be getting into detail in this post, but I often use this opening section as a place to write about a few things that you should know about before hand.
+There is a lot of other ground to cover that I am not going to be getting into detail in this post, When it comes to the very basics of threejs I have all ready wrote a post on that.
+However I often use this opening section as a place to write about a few things that you should know about before hand.

 Read up more on the Vector3 class in general